On the zeros of the $k$-th derivative of the Riemann zeta function under the Riemann hypothesis: Introduction

 In addition to the above result \eqref{eq:kdist}, Levinson and Montgomery \cite{lev} also studied the location of the zeros of $\zeta^{(k)}(s)$.
 There are many other papers on the zeros of $\zeta^{(k)}(s)$; for example, Conrey and Ghosh \cite[Theorem 1]{con} in 1989, studied the zeros of $\zeta^{(k)}(s)$ near the critical line.

-In 2012, Akatsuka \cite[Theorems 1 and 3]{aka} improved each of the error term of the results obtained by Berndt and by Levinson and Montgomery mentioned above (eq. \eqref{eq:nkt} and \eqref{eq:kdist}) for the case $k=1$ under the assumption of the truth of the Riemann hypothesis.
-His results are
+In 2012, Akatsuka \cite[Theorems 1 and 3]{aka} improved each of the error term of the results obtained by Berndt and by Levinson and Montgomery mentioned above (see \eqref{eq:nkt} and \eqref{eq:kdist}) for the case $k=1$ under the assumption of the truth of the Riemann hypothesis.
+More precisely, he showed that

 and

 if the Riemann hypothesis is true.
 In this paper, we generalize these two results of Akatsuka for any positive integer $k$.
 Before we introduce our results, we define some notation.